wyk9787/Truth_Table/README.md

 It's designed for solving specific problems in PHY-102 Symbolic Logic course in Grinnell College.

-Establishing truth table is onsentencese of the most common and tedious for people but easy for computer way to check if the reasoning among  are deductively valid by assigning true of false to each sentence.
+Establishing truth table is one of the most common and tedious for people but easy for computer way to check if the reasoning among sentences are deductively valid by assigning true of false to each sentence.

 ##Definition for deductive validity: